-- Transfers the contractual rights to receive the cash flows of the financial asset; or - Retains the contractual rights to receive the cash flows of the financial asset but assumes a contractual obligation to pay the cash flows to one or more recipients in an arrangement.
+- (a) Transfers the contractual rights to receive the cash flows of that financial asset; or - (b) Retains the contractual rights to receive the cash flows of that financial asset but assumes a contractual obligation to pay the cash flows to one or more recipients in an arrangement.

-When a scheme has transferred financial assets, yet all/part of the transferred financial asset does not qualify for de-recognition, the disclosure in terms of IFRS 7.42D should be provided.
+When a scheme has transferred financial assets, yet all or part of the transferred financial asset does not qualify for de-recognition, the disclosure in terms of IFRS 7.42D should be provided.